‘Tales From The Crypt’ Is One Of The Most Poorly Managed Licenses Currently On The Market [Opinion]

 — Wayne@CrystalGhost (@Wcrystalghost) April 19, 2017

-While you could lay blame at Papercutz door for this, rights holders — particularly rights holders of valuable and influential properties like Tales from the Crypt — hold a duty to the property to be urgent and vet partnerships properly.
-The fact Papercutz could be allowed to play in this sandbox with such a poor track record of consistency and success and an award-winning network and director cannot despite their eagerness to do so tells you everything you need to know about where the issues with Tales from the Crypt are.
+While you could lay blame at Papercutz’s door for this, rights holders — particularly rights holders of valuable and influential properties like Tales from the Crypt — hold a duty to the property to be urgent and vet partnerships properly.
+The fact Papercutz could be allowed to play in this sandbox with such a poor track record of consistency and success and an award-winning network and director cannot, despite their eagerness to do so, tells you everything you need to know about where the issues with Tales from the Crypt are.

 But unfortunately for the Crypt Keeper and his legions of fans, owners can’t be fired.